 Mobile and desktop views of your front door intranet app can feature different tools.

 When it comes to BYOD, if you want to feature truly practical use cases in your app then they must be available on the private devices of your employees.
 That said, it’s important to bear in mind that 90–95% of your content will still only be available behind the company firewall on company devices.
-Rest assured it's not going to be a 50/50 split between the two.
+Rest assured it's going to be secure.

 9. Where Do I Start a Conversation and Share Updates?